About Our Team

 Natasha started with the Waikele Community Association in August of 2011, as an Administrative Assistant and was promoted to Covenants Specialist in March of 2012.
 Born and raised in Hawaii, she graduated from Pearl City High School in 2002.

-Krysten started with the Waikele Community Association in March of 2012 as an Administrative Assistant.
+Krysten started with the Waikele Community Association in March of 2012 as an Administrative Assistant and was promoted to Executive Assistant in January of 2018.
 She was born and raised in Hawaii.
 As a graduate of James Campbell High School, Krysten went on to earn her Bachelors of Arts degree in Business Administration from the University of Hawaii – West Oahu in 2011.

 Don't Be Shy.
 Get In Touch.

 If you are interested in working together, send us an inquiry and we will get back to you as soon as we can!